Found by AI

 Should I invest in GEO or SEO first?

 Most businesses should maintain their core SEO investment while adding a 15-20% allocation to GEO.
-SEO still drives 48.5% of global web traffic versus AI platforms' 0.15%, but AI traffic converts at 4.4x the rate of organic search (Semrush, June 2025).
+SEO still drives 48.5% of global web traffic versus AI platforms' 0.15%, while Semrush reported AI traffic converting at 4.4x the rate of organic search in June 2025.
 The case for starting GEO now is competitive: only 47% of brands have any deliberate GEO strategy, making it the least contested high-value discovery channel available in 2026.

 How much should a local service business spend on GEO?